+Please honor a 24 hour cancellation policy.
+Clients are responsible for the costs of a session without adequate notice.
+Your cooperation is appreciated.
 Supports services such as writing reports, letters and consulting with other health care personnel outside the norm for effective care are subject to similar fees.

 If you are denied, the appropriate route to pursue reimbursement, is to write to your carrier and appeal the denial to cover services.
 When you appeal the denial of reimbursement, ask the carrier to submit your claim to “medical review”.
 This is your best chance of obtaining reimbursement if your nutrition services are necessitated because of a medical condition.